aravind-ramaswami/arr229/lab6.md

 # Conclusion

-I really enjoyed this lab and the previous lab, as they gave me hands-on experience in developing and implementing a PID controller on a physical robot.
+I enjoyed this lab and the previous lab, as they gave me hands-on experience in developing and implementing a PID controller on a physical robot.
 It was also cool to see the response curves predicted by control theory appear in my data.
 I am excited to use these controllers in future labs.
 Additionally, I would also like to thank Anunth Ramaswami for helping me debug my PID controller and tune its gains.